sveltejs/svelte/site/content/docs/01-component-format.md

 	// these properties can be set externally export let foo;
 	export let bar = 'optional default value';

+	// you can use export { ... as ... } to have
+	// props whose names are reserved keywords let clazz;
+	export { clazz as class };

 	// this property is readonly externally
 	export const buzz = 'buzz';